tamagui/tamagui/README.md

 ### Babel - Native / Simple extraction (experimental)

+This is useful for Native apps or if you're not using Webpack.

 For a simpler setup you can just add `@snackui/babel-plugin` as a babel plugin to your babel config to get extraction just to StyleSheet.create().
 This isn't as performant as going to CSS, but works with anything that supports babel.

 You can technically just use the babel plugin, but if you want much better flattening and CSS extraction, read on.

 ### Webpack - CSS extraction

-For web apps to extract to CSS, SnackUI only supports Webpack for now (4 and 5).
-Add the loader to your webpack config after `babel-loader`:
+To extract to CSS, SnackUI supports Webpack for now (v4 and v5).
+Add the loader to your webpack config after `babel-loader`.
+Note, **don't use the babel plugin if you are doing this**, you only need the loader for Webpack.

 ```js
 module.exports = {